apache/doris/new-docs/en/ecosystem/udf/contribute-udf.md

 When you meet the conditions and prepare the code, you can contribute UDF to the Doris community after the document.
 Simply submit the request (PR) on [Github](https://github.com/apache/incubator-doris).
 See the specific submission method: [Pull Request (PR)](https://help.github.com/articles/about-pull-requests/).

 Finally, when the PR assessment is passed and merged.
 Congratulations, your UDF becomes a third-party UDF supported by Doris.
-You can check it out in the extended functions section of [Doris official website](http://doris.apache.org/master/zh-CN/)~.
+You can check it out in the ecological expansion section of [Doris official website](/en)~.